UK in talks to access Moderna vaccine from spring 2021 at the earliest

-LONDON, Nov 16 (Reuters) - Britain said it was in advanced talks to access an experimental COVID-19 vaccine developed by Moderna Inc, which interim data on Monday indicated was 94.5% effective.
+LONDON (Reuters) - Britain said it was in advanced talks to access an experimental COVID-19 vaccine developed by Moderna Inc after it reported positive trial results on Monday, adding it would be available in Britain from in spring 2021 at the earliest.

+Interim data from a late-stage trial indicated Moderna’s vaccine was 94.5% effective in preventing COVID-19.

+Although Britain has secured a total of 350 million doses of vaccine candidates from six different suppliers - including a Pfizer Inc. vaccine found to be more than 90% effective - it does not have a finalised agreement for the Moderna vaccine.

 “As part of the ongoing work of the Vaccines Taskforce, the government is in advanced discussions with Moderna to ensure UK access to their vaccine as part of the wider UK portfolio,” a government spokesperson said.